QAGIw3/aurum/docs/aurum-developer-documentation.md

 ### Bootstrapping

 1. Create Iceberg schemas with Trino: `trino -f trino/ddl/iceberg_market.sql`
+2. Bootstrap MinIO buckets and lifecycle policies: `make minio-bootstrap` (uses `config/storage/minio_buckets.json`).
-2. Apply Postgres, Timescale, and ClickHouse DDLs.
+3. Apply Postgres, Timescale, and ClickHouse DDLs.
-3. Apply Kafka topics/ACLs with `make kafka-apply-topics` (or `make kafka-apply-topics-dry-run` to preview changes declared in `config/kafka_topics.json`).
+4. Apply Kafka topics/ACLs with `make kafka-apply-topics` (or `make kafka-apply-topics-dry-run` to preview changes declared in `config/kafka_topics.json`).
+When using the kind overlay, prefer `make kafka-apply-topics-kind` to keep partitions/replication compatible with the single-node cluster.
-4. Register Avro schemas in Schema Registry with `make kafka-register-schemas` (set `SCHEMA_REGISTRY_URL` or use `--dry-run` on the underlying script if you need a preview).
+5. Register Avro schemas in Schema Registry with `make kafka-register-schemas` (set `SCHEMA_REGISTRY_URL` or use `--dry-run` on the underlying script if you need a preview).
-5. Start Airflow; set `AURUM_EOD_ASOF=YYYY-MM-DD` in environment.
+6. Start Airflow; set `AURUM_EOD_ASOF=YYYY-MM-DD` in environment.

 ### Developer workflow